• Home

 Blindfolding the Player

-The player’s eyes are tied with a cloth so that they cannot see.
+The player’s eyes are covered with a cloth so that they cannot see.
+They are then gently spun around a few times to disturb their sense of direction.

 The Challenge